gnss-sdr/geniuss-place/_sp-blocks/09-tracking.md

 The $$ C/N_0 $$ value provides an indication of the signal quality that is independent of the acquisition and tracking algorithms used by a receiver, and it remains constant through the different processing stages of the receiver.

-The number of correlation outputs to perform the estimation defaults to $$ M = 20 $$ (but except for ).
-This value can be changed by using the command line flag  `-cn0_samples` when running the executable:
+The number of correlation outputs to perform the estimation defaults to $$ M = 20 $$.
+This value can be overriden by using the command line flag  `-cn0_samples` when running the executable:

 ```bash
 $ gnss-sdr -cn0_samples=100 -c=./configuration_file.conf